 What are Community Initiatives?

-Fedora Community Intitiatives (formerly "Objectives") contain projects which do not fall neatly into the biannual Fedora Linux release cycle.
-Typically they require longer to complete; 12-18 or even up to 24 months, and are not limited to engineering projects.
-The Project necessarily has oversight of more than purely the engineering of Fedora.
-Other key concerns are aspects such as administration; documentations; outreach; motivation; communications; budgets and best practice.
-Within the Project these are grouped under a heading of Mindshare The Council looks to achieve a balance between engineering projects and those aligned with Mindshare.
+Fedora Community Initiatives (formerly "Objectives") are projects which do not fall neatly into the biannual Fedora Linux release cycle.
+Typically they require longer to complete (e.g. 8-18 months) and are not limited to engineering projects.
+Other key areas are administration; documentations; outreach; motivation; communications; budgets and best practice.
+Within the Project these are grouped under a heading of Mindshare.
+The Council looks to achieve a balance between engineering projects and those aligned with Mindshare.

 Each Community Initiative has a designated Community Initiative Lead.
 This Lead sits on the Council for the duration of the Initiative and is responsible for coordinating efforts to reach the Community Initiative’s goals, as well as evaluating and reporting on progress.
 The Initiative Lead works regularly with all relevant groups in Fedora to ensure that progress is made.

 To propose a Community Initiative to the Council, the Lead should first discuss on the #council tag on Fedora Discussion.
 Next, if well-received, file a ticket.
-Of course, people need to be ready to do the actual work required — a Community Initiative with no passionate bottom-liners won’t get far.
+Of course, people need to be ready to do the actual work required — a Community Initiative without passionate bottom-liners will not get far.

 At the end of the expected duration of the Initiative (as specified at the proposal / acceptance stage), the Council will assess the progress of the Initiative.
-If the all of the aims, or all of the most significant of them have been achieved the Initiative will be terminated.
-If the aims are close to complete and further work will substantially increase the impact it may be allowed to continue for a further agreed period, after which it will be terminated.
+If all of the aims or the most significant of them are achieved, the Initiative will be terminated.
+If the aims are nearly complete and further work substantially increases the impact, it may be allowed to continue for a further agreed period.
+After that, it will be terminated.
 Initiatives will not be allowed to run indefinitely.

 This section documents the current Initiatives we, the Council, have accepted for implementation in alignment with the medium-term goals of the Project, (as explained in the Council Charter).